e-mail: bok@dhit.pl

 • Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-• Potential hazard arising from small pieces of magnets can be dangerous, in case of ingestion, which becomes significant in the context of child safety.
-Furthermore, miniscule components of these devices have the potential to hinder the diagnostic process in case of swallowing.
+• Possible danger to health from tiny fragments of magnets are risky, when accidentally ingested, which is crucial in the aspect of protecting young children.
+It's also worth noting that small elements of these devices have the potential to hinder the diagnostic process in case of swallowing.

 Keep neodymium magnets away from people with pacemakers.